iann0036/tf-cfn-provider/docs/providers/oci/CoreAppCatalogListingResourceVersionAgreement.md

 # Terraform::OCI::CoreAppCatalogListingResourceVersionAgreement

-The `oci_core_app_catalog_listing_resource_version_agreement` resource creates AppCatalogListingResourceVersionAgreement for a particular resource version of a listing.
+The `Terraform::OCI::CoreAppCatalogListingResourceVersionAgreement` resource creates AppCatalogListingResourceVersionAgreement for a particular resource version of a listing.

 ## Properties

-TBC
+`ListingId` - (Required) The OCID of the listing.

+`ListingResourceVersion` - (Required) Listing Resource Version.

 ## Return Values